 First and foremost, don't ignore notices from the IRS.
 Even if you can’t pay the taxes you owe, responding to a notice before the due date could prevent a lot of trouble.
 Be sure to keep your address up to date with the IRS so you receive all notices and letters.

 - If you can’t pay the full amount you owe, you have payment options to help you settle your debt over time.

 - If you disagree with the IRS that you owe the debt, you may be able to raise your arguments in a CDP hearing or request an audit reconsideration.

 - You can hire an attorney, certified public accountant (CPA), or enrolled agent to help you if you wish.
 But before you do, visit our Choosing a Tax Return Preparer page first.

 Releasing a Lien

 The IRS will release the lien once you pay the debt - either in a lump sum or over time.
-However, if the IRS releases a lien, it remains on your credit report for a number of years.
+However, if the IRS releases a lien, it remains on your credit report for many years.
 A lien withdrawal, discussed below, however, removes the lien from your credit report.

 Withdrawing a Lien

 If the Notice of Federal Tax Lien (NFTL) included on your credit report is causing you a problem, you can apply to have the notice withdrawn if you meet any of the criteria listed below.
 This means it’ll be removed from your credit report, as if the lien had never occurred.

 The IRS may withdraw a NFTL if:

 - You’ve entered into a payment agreement to satisfy the tax liability, unless the agreement provides otherwise.

 - For certain types of taxes, the IRS will routinely withdraw a NFTL, if you enter into a direct debit installment agreement and meet certain other conditions.
 You can get more information from the IRS representative when setting up your agreement.

 - By withdrawing the lien, it will help you pay your taxes more quickly.